 Why Vanguard?

-It’s also worth noting that the best Vanguard ETFs are often low-cost, passive index funds.
+It’s also worth noting that the best Vanguard ETFs are often passive index funds.
 That means they are not aggressive vehicles that depend on overpaid managers to outperform the market, but rather “set it and forget it” funds tied to a fixed index of assets.
 This less flashy but more consistent approach has generally been shown to provide better long-term results.

 The Best Vanguard ETFs